formR documentation

 Knitr

 If you want to customise the text or generate custom feedback, including plots, you can use Knitr.
-Thanks to Knitr you can freely mix Markdown and chunks of R. Some examples:
+Thanks to Knitr you can freely mix Markdown and chunks of R. You can load data using R commands, but the data you just collected for this participant will automatically be made available as R data frames.
+See R helpers for more information.
+Some examples:

 • Today is `r date()` shows today's date.